2022–23 West Virginia Mountaineers women's basketball team

 The 2022–23 West Virginia Mountaineers women's basketball team represented West Virginia University during the 2022–23 NCAA Division I women's basketball season.
-The Mountaineers are coach by first-year head coach Dawn Plitzuweit, played their home games at WVU Coliseum and are members of the Big 12 Conference.
+The Mountaineers, led by first-year head coach Dawn Plitzuweit, played their home games at WVU Coliseum and are members of the Big 12 Conference.

 Previous season

 The Mountaineers finished the season 15–15, 7–11 in Big 12 play to finish in seventh place.
 In the Big 12 Tournament, they defeated TCU in the first round, before losing to Iowa State in the quarterfinals.
 They were not invited to the NCAA tournament or the WNIT.